 Careful screening/vetting – home protection plans provide consumers access to fully-vetted, licensed and insured local contractors.
 This dramatically reduces the risk related to allowing a stranger into one’s home, particularly for elderly people living alone.

-A partnership with HomeServe brings your customers smart home monitoring and emergency home repair plans that deliver best-in-class service from rigorously vetted local contractors.
-Learn more about how a partnership can benefit utilities and their customers at www.homeserveutility.com.
+A partnership with HomeServe brings your homeowners smart home monitoring and emergency home repair plans that deliver best-in-class service from rigorously vetted local contractors.